jmiddleton/cassandra-fhir-index/README.md

 Indexed data is stored locally to the node where the actual Cassandra data is stored.
 The documents in Lucene is tightly coupled with the live data; any create, update or deletion operation is atomically propagated to Lucene.
 This architecture presents the following benefits:

 -  No single point of failure for searches
 -  Linear scalability
 -  Automatic indexing of data added to Cassandra
 -  Automatic data replication
 -  Search support for CQL using expr syntax
 -  Reindexing of Cassandra tables using CQL
 -  Full-text search
+-  Data locality
+-  Transparent integration with Apache Spark

 ## Motivation